zran-nz/help/main/FAQ.md

 # Teaching with interactive slides

 ## Why I can not run Classcipe add-on?
 On your google slide page, sometimes you can not run the Classscipe add-on, the side bar shows that the authorization failed.
 First, please make sure you are using Google Chrome as your web browser, currently Classcipe runs the best on Chrome browser.
-If the problem still occurs, then the possible cause is that your Chrome brower has saved more than one Gmail accounts, and the account you used to sign in with Classcipe platform is somehow different from the one that you are using to log into the add-on now.
-Here is how you can fix it.
-Go to Classcipe platform, check which Gmail you are currently using as your account ID, then come back to the google slides, click your profile image at the right top corner, find that Gmail and switch, then open the add-on again, it should run successfully this time.
+If the problem still occurs, then the possible cause is that your Chrome brower has saved more than one google accounts, and the account you used to sign in with Classcipe platform is somehow different from the one that you are using to log into the add-on now.
+Here is how you can fix it. click your profile image at the right top corner of your google slide page, check under which google account this slides has been saved, then click your Chrome account profile, switch to the google account which the current slide belongs to, this might take you to a new window, there, log into Classcipe platform again and go to google slides from one of your PD content or task,the add-on should run successfully on your side bar this time.
-Check the video here https://drive.google.com/file/d/1cp5dc3dN_6TLRYhZSGS7avlrAnz-aNTt/view?usp=share_link
+Check the video here https://drive.google.com/file/d/1LYzBNrUApjDQvBwrmKukh8T70rTwLSNJ/view?usp=share_link